migramirez2/Harmony-ONE/progress/frank-egloff.md

+2024-10-08 Tue: Reviewed, approved, and deployed PR, solving network fees weekly and wallets count weekly stats for 1Bot.
+Added two user stats for 1Bot: number of users paid in credits and users paid in ONE; before deploying to 1Bot, need to fix local database for testing and review report label text with Amanda.
+Progressed on Viem's mint example for Harmony docs; PR completion scheduled for tomorrow.

 2024-10-07 Mon: Resolved dalle command issues on Harmony1Bot and deployed hotfix.
 Implemented error handling for luma model in harmony-llms-api, optimized luma video generation process, and adjusted wait time to 45s.
 Analyzed 1Bot stats command showing NaN or zero values for swap trading volume, network fees weekly, and wallets count weekly; need to consult with Artem regarding outdated endpoints.
 Provided support for 1.country "buy" domain issues.

 ---